lingeringwillx/Refpack-QFS-Resources/headers.md

 #### Maxis

 In the early to mid 2000's, Maxis deviated from the standard by adding the compressed size before the flags and magic character.
+Later Maxis games use the regular header.

 ```
 4 bytes int compressed size (little endian)